Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

     12/26/2018,1832
     ```

-The following examples represent the results when read from CSV data node with different _exposed_type_:
+The following examples represent the results when reading from a CSV data node with different _exposed_type_:

 !!! example "`data_node.read()` returns"